 Oppositional defiant disorder (ODD) is a behavior disorder that most often occurs in early childhood, around ages 2-3.
 However, ODD may develop in teenagers as well.

 Children with ODD are defiant and hostile toward parents, teachers, and other authority figures.
 Most of the time, ODD is a greater burden to teachers and parents than to the child themselves.

 Symptoms of ODD may resemble those of other conditions, like mood or anxiety disorders.
-The only way to be sure that your child has ODD is to get a psychological evaluation and accurate diagnosis from a trained professional like Dr. Messina.
+The only way to be sure that your child has ODD is to get a psychological evaluation and accurate diagnosis from trained professionals like the providers at Dr. Messina & Associates.